j-w-e/qmk/readme.md

 This is a custom, mostly 36-key keymap specifically for me.
 With a few extras, such as a zoom-mute button.

 This repo is designed so that I can work independently of the qmk repo.
-There is an init script that sym-links these folders to the qmk_firmware home directory.
-(It assumes that the folders are in same parent dir.)
+There is an init script that clones qmk, and sym-links the 'user-config' sub-folders into the relevant places in the qmk_firmware clone.

 It draws on a range of code from multiple users, that I have shamelessly just copied and modified to suit my own purposes.

 1. Case modes from here: https://github.com/andrewjrae/kyria-keymap#case-modes